Corporation Members

 Neil Dimes

 Neil is a Chartered Accountant having recently retired as an Audit Partner at BDO LLP.
 Prior to that he held a number of senior roles within various National and International accountant practices based in the Bristol area, where he specialised in advising Entrepreneurial growth business and not-for-profit organisations.
-Neil is a member of the Audit Committee.
+Neil is Chair of the Audit Committee.

 Palie Smart